caspar/project2-f22-template/README.md

 Using this information, find out from the GRAPH table which user has the highest indegree and which user has the highest outdegree.

-Your anwser should be a single query with a single tuple as the output.
+Your answer should be a single query with a single tuple as the output.
 You need to run it and get the output containing the columns:

-max_indegree (contains the username that has been mentioned the most) max_outdegree (contains the username that has mentioned the most number of different users) Note that, during grading, we will provide the right Graph table.
+* max_indegree (contains the username that has been mentioned the most)
+* max_outdegree (contains the username that has mentioned the most number of different users)

+Note that, during grading, we will provide the right Graph table.

 You should write your model on file q4.sql